How requests for information are handled at the station

 During planned disruption any customers booking assistance, are advised by our customer services team in advance of travel.

 We are currently reviewing how we update and what accessibility information is available at stations and on our website during planned disruption.
-When there is disruption affecting a journey this will be displayed on customer information screens and through PA announcements at stations.
-The on board staff on trains will also make announcements about delays, diversions or terminations of service.
+When there is disruption affecting a journey, this will be displayed on customer information screens and through PA announcements at stations.
+The on-board staff on trains will also make announcements about delays, diversions, or terminations of service.

 You can access information about disruption on our live travel information page, the Southeastern app, through X @SE_Railway or by checking National Rail Enquiries (NRE).